Matte997/ReadabilityScore/README.md

 Currently the code work with a single line

-To run + compile the code use the shortcut "java Main.java textName" in the right directory to prevent the creation of .class file
+To run + compile use the shortcut "java Main.java textName" in the right directory to prevent the creation of .class file